lllyasviel/style2paints/README.md

 QQ Group ID: 184467946

-# Paper Reference

-The paper is accecped by ACPR 2017.

-    @article{StyleTansferForAnime,
-        Author = {Lvmin Zhang and Yi Ji and Xin Lin}, Title = {Style Transfer for Anime Sketches with Enhanced Residual U-net and Auxiliary Classifier GAN}, Journal = {arXiv:1706.03319},
-        Year = {2017}
-    }

 ## Acknowledgements

 Thanks a lot to TaiZan.
 This project could not be achived without his great help.